Nine craft beers, small-batch Thursdays + a guide for beginners

 From fresh fish to crayfish, prawns to fish and chips and mussels

-Enjoying fish and seafood is as Capetonian as Table Mountain.
-From when the first fishing licences were issued in 1658, through the 1790 rise of whaling stations around the Cape and their eventual fall, to the 1897 arrival of the first commercial trawlers and the eventual peak hauls of around 1.1 million tons of fish per year in the 1970s (today it’s much more sustainable, of course).
+Eating fish and seafood is as Capetonian as Table Mountain.
+From when the first fishing licences were issued in 1658, through the 1790 rise of whaling stations around the Cape and their eventual fall, to the 1897 arrival of the first commercial trawlers and the eventual peak hauls of around 1.1 million tons of fish per year in the 1970s, fishing has been fundamental to Cape Town’s economy.

-Here are some of our favourite fisheries and fresh fish spots frequented by locals:
+Here are some of the best fisheries and fresh fish spots frequented by locals:

 INSIDE THE ORIGINAL SIMON’S TOWN “FISH HOUSE”

 The Salty Sea Dog, located right on Simon’s Town harbour, is famous for good quality and affordable seafood.
-But what’s really special is the building it’s situated in, although it might not look like much from the outside.
-Salty Sea Dog is inside the historical fish-sorting house of this harbour (where all the fish were weighed and processed).
+But what’s really special is the building it’s situated in.
+Although it might not look like much from the outside, the Salty Sea Dog’s building is actually the historical fish-sorting house of this harbour (where all the fish were weighed and processed).

 DID YOU KNOW SNOEKIES HAS A PLAY AREA?

-One of Cape Town’s best-known fish spots that sparked a franchise.
+This is one of Cape Town’s best-known fish spots and has sparked a franchise.
 The original Snoekies in Hout Bay is an institution.
-But have you noticed they installed a kiddies play area upstairs?
-More reason to go and discover it again.
+And have you noticed it installed a kiddies play area upstairs?
+All the more reason to go there again.

 FRESH AND PLENTIFUL